Battle of Agincourt: Main French assault

-The surviving French men-at-arms reached the front of the English line and pushed it back, with the longbowmen on the flanks continuing to shoot at point-blank range.
-When the archers ran out of arrows, they dropped their bows and, using hatchets, swords, and the mallets they had used to drive their stakes in, attacked the now disordered, fatigued and wounded French men-at-arms massed in front of them.
+The surviving French men-at-arms reached the front of the English line and pushed it back, while the longbowmen on the flanks continued to shoot, now at close range.
+When the archers ran out of arrows, they dropped their bows and, using hatchets, swords, spears and the mallets they had used to drive their stakes in, attacked the now disordered, fatigued and wounded French men-at-arms massed in front of them.
 The French could not cope with the thousands of lightly armoured longbowmen assailants, who were much less hindered by the mud and weight of their armour, combined with the English men-at-arms.
 The impact of thousands of arrows, combined with the slog in heavy armour through the mud, the heat and difficulty breathing in plate armour with the visor down, and the crush of their numbers, meant the French men-at-arms could "scarcely lift their weapons" when they finally engaged the English line.
 The exhausted French men-at-arms were unable to get up after being knocked to the ground by the English.
-As the melee developed, the French second line also joined the attack, but they too were swallowed up, with the narrow terrain meaning the extra numbers could not be used effectively.
-Rogers suggested that the French at the back of their deep formation would have been attempting to literally add their weight to the advance, without realising that they were hindering the ability of those at the front to manoeuvre and fight by pushing them into the English formation of lancepoints.
+As the melee developed, the French second line also joined the attack, but they too were swallowed up, the narrow terrain hampering their effectiveness.
+Rogers suggested that the French at the back of their deep formation would have been attempting to push the advance forward, without realising that they were hindering the ability of those at the front to manoeuvre and fight by pushing them into the English formation of lancepoints.
 After the initial wave, the French would have had to fight over and on the bodies of those who had fallen before them.
 In such a "press" of thousands of men, Rogers suggested that many could have suffocated in their armour, as was described by several sources, and which was also known to have happened in other battles.

 The French men-at-arms were taken prisoner or killed in the thousands.
 The fighting lasted about three hours, but eventually the leaders of the second line were killed or captured, as those of the first line had been.
 The English Gesta Henrici described three great heaps of the slain around the three main English standards.

 According to contemporary English accounts, Henry fought hand-to-hand.
 Upon hearing that his youngest brother Humphrey, Duke of Gloucester had been wounded in the groin, Henry took his household guard and stood over his brother, in the front rank of the fighting, until Humphrey could be dragged to safety.
 The king received an axe blow to the head, which knocked off a piece of the crown that formed part of his helmet.